 \subsection{Applications: Cleaning dusty surfaces using electrodynamic traps}

-In Ref. \cite{Deput19} a method is proposed to achieve cleaning of dusty surfaces, as an application of linear electrodynamic traps.
-A linear quadrupole electrodynamic trap (shown in Fig.~\ref{trap}) consisting of four parallel cylindrical steel electrodes, each one with a diameter of 3 mm and a length of 30 cm, has been designed and tested.
-The electrodes are located on the vertices of a square that has a side of 2 cm.
-The a.c. voltage $U_a\sin(\omega t)$ at frequency $f = \omega /2\pi = 50$ Hz is applied to the trap electrodes (where opposite electrodes are in phase), while the electric potential phase shift between neighboring electrodes is equal to $\pi$.
+An interesting application of linear electrodynamic traps is presented in Refs. \cite{Deput19, Syr21b}, more precisely a new method to achieve cleaning of dusty surfaces.
+A linear quadrupole electrodynamic trap (shown in Fig.~\ref{trap}) was designed and tested, consisting of four parallel cylindrical steel electrodes, each one with a diameter of 3 mm and a total length of 30 cm.
+The electrodes are located on the vertices of a 2 cm side square.
+The a.c. voltage $U_a\sin(\omega t)$ at frequency $f = \omega /2\pi = 50$ Hz is applied to the trap electrodes (where opposite electrodes are in phase), while the electric potential phase shift between neighbouring electrodes is equal to $\pi$.
 The electrodynamic trap is placed inside an optically transparent plastic box to guard against instabilities induced by air flows \cite{Lapi18b}.
-To forbid particle escape at the left end of the trap (see Fig.~\ref{trap}) an additional electrode is mounted, supplied with a d.c. electrical potential $U = 1$ kV.
-We remark that trapped particles are restricted to escape even when there is no endcap electrode present, as a result of the repulsive potential that occurs, created by charged particles that accumulate at the left wall of the plastic box.
-Electrically neutral polydisperse Al$_2$O$_3$ particles are placed on a glass substrate located below the trap.
+To forbid particle escape at the left edge of the trap (see Fig.~\ref{trap}) an additional electrode is mounted, supplied with a d.c. electric potential $U = 1$ kV.
+We remark that trapped particles are restricted to escape even when there is no endcap electrode present as a result of the repulsive potential that occurs, created by charged particles that accumulate at the left wall of the plastic box.
+Electrically neutral polydisperse Al$_2$O$_3$ particles are placed on a glass substrate, located below the trap.
 Video recording of the particles that are illuminated by means of a laser beam is achieved using a HiSpec 1 video camera.
 All experiments are carried out under SATP conditions.

 \paragraph{Experimental results.
 Capture and retention of particles}